jariast/obsidian-notes/React/FullStack Course/Part 8 GraphQL/Exercises/8b Exercises.md

 const { data, loading } = useQuery(ALL_AUTHORS);
 ```
  That way we have easy access to `data` and `loading`, we can also use it to obtain the `error` field if needed.

+# 8.10 Adding a book

+In order to keep the Authors and Books views updated, we used refetching queries as seen on [[8b React and GraphQL#Updating cache]].